bbc/simorgh/README.md

 ### A Page Render Lifecycle

-Each render is passed through a set of HOC's to enhance the page, these HOC's are;
+Each render is passed through a set of HOC's (Higher Order Components) to enhance the page, these HOC's are;

 - withContexts
 - withPageWrapper